0ptim/DeFiChainWiki/docs/auto/Masternode_installation_extended.md

 permalink: /Masternode_installation_extended/
 ---

-## Installation DefiChain Masternode with a local APP wallet and a masternode in the cloud:
+## Installation DefiChain Masternode with a local APP wallet and a masternode in the cloud: {#installation-defichain-masternode-with-a-local-app-wallet-and-a-masternode-in-the-cloud}

 *As of 04 March 2021.*